 You can get something to eat and drink at Prionia, park your car or van and use the public toilets and get fresh water.

 Getting to Spilios Agapitos Refuge (click here)

 Telephone: (23520) 81800 or 81329.
 The staff at the Refuge speak good English.

 The trail is mainly uphill from here.
 No surprise there!
 Ponies are used to take provisions up the hill to the refuges.
 There is a small shelter about half way up (after the zig zag section).
 The trail is well maintained but rocky in places.
 You can’t get lost.
 The vistas open up and the Epineas Gorge is visible most of the way.

-I struck it lucky because it had snowed and rained all the day before but only rained for about an hour and a half on my way up.
+I struck it lucky with the weather because it had snowed and rained all the day before but only rained for about an hour and a half on my way up.
+Excellent!
 There was pink lightning and thunder in the valleys but it wasn’t too cold on the way up.
 It was very cold overnight but the next day was beautiful, clear, cool and without wind.
 Apparently it snowed the day after I got off the mountain so I got the best window of opportunity.

 Getting to the summit: